SavanFlou/versatile_thermostat/documentation/en/over-switch.md

 ![installation `over_switch`](images/over-switch-schema.png)

 1. The user or automation, or the Scheduler, sets a setpoint via a preset or directly using a temperature.
-2. Periodically, the internal thermometer (2) or external thermometer (2b) sends the measured temperature.
+2. Periodically, the internal thermometer (2) and/or external thermometer (2b) sends the measured temperature.
 The internal thermometer should be placed in a relevant spot for the user's comfort: ideally in the middle of the living space.
 Avoid placing it too close to a window or too near the radiator.
-3. Based on the setpoint values, the different temperatures, and the TPI algorithm parameters (see [TPI](algorithms.md#lalgorithme-tpi)), VTherm will calculate a percentage of the on-time.
+3. Based on the setpoint values, the different temperatures, and the TPI algorithm parameters (see [TPI](algorithms.md#lalgorithme-tpi)), the VTherm will calculate a percentage of the on-time.
 4. It will then regularly command the turning on and off of the underlying `switch` entities.
 5. These underlying switch entities will control the physical switch.
 6. The physical switch will turn the radiator on or off.